mozilla/activate.mozilla.community/_pages/webextensions.md

 1. As a group, brainstorm ideas for the kind of add-on you want to build using WebExtensions.
 You can find samples of add-ons users have requested [here](https://discourse.mozilla-community.org/search?q=idea%20category%3A35).
   * The list of currently supported [JavaScript APIs](https://developer.mozilla.org/en-US/Add-ons/WebExtensions/API) and [WebExtensions examples](https://developer.mozilla.org/en-US/Add-ons/WebExtensions/Examples) can provide inspiration.
-  * Ask Chrome users to see if their favorite extensions are available in Firefox.
+  * Ask Chrome users to check if their favorite extensions are available in Firefox.
 If the extensions aren’t available, participants can try to build one for Firefox.
-  * Build a WebExtension that solves a real-world problem you have, or that customizes the browser in a way that benefits you personally.
+  * Build a WebExtension that solves any of your real-world problems, or that customizes the browser in a way that benefits you personally.
 2. [Publish your WebExtension](https://developer.mozilla.org/en-US/Add-ons/WebExtensions/Publishing_your_WebExtension) to addons.mozilla.org.
 Be sure to add the tag mozactivate17 to your submission.
 3. Once your add-on has been approved (which might take a while), tweet a link to your published WebExtension!
 Here is a suggested message:
   * I made an add-on using @MozWebExt for @mozamo!
 Check it out here: <link to add-on> #MozActivate